BotParty/homelab_status_page/readme.md

 # simple-webgpu-compute
+## Please star https://github.com/gpuweb/gpuweb to support progress in Computer Graphics for 7 billion people
-## Designed specifically for Biotech, robotics, and simulation games
+## Designed specifically for Biotech, Robotics, and Simulation Games

 module for using webgpu for data visualization and more make compute shaders as simple as possible